How Much Money Do You Need to Buy a House?

 This is where many buyers get confused.
 Your total out-of-pocket costs and your final cash to close may not be identical.
 For example, if you already paid earnest money when your offer was accepted, that deposit may count toward the amount due later.
 If the seller agrees to pay part of your closing costs, those seller credits can reduce what you need at the end.

 The same can happen with lender credits, although they may come with trade-offs such as a higher interest rate.
 This is why two buyers with the same home price and down payment may still have different final cash-to-close numbers.
+The full explanation is in What Is Cash to Close on a House?.

 On your Loan Estimate and Closing Disclosure, you will see line items that help explain how the lender calculates this figure.
 That section is one of the most important parts of the paperwork because it tells you what you actually need to pay at settlement.